zamazan4ik/awesome-pgo/article/article.md

 TODO: write about reporting such problems to upstream - https://users.rust-lang.org/t/how-to-report-performance-regressions-with-profile-guided-optimization-pgo/98225
 TODO: write about how can you try to understand the root cause of the problem
+TODO: write about conflicting workloads and you can avoid it
+TODO: discuss topic about compiling multiple versions of the same library with optimization to different workloads in the same binary

 Imagine the case, when you applied PGO to an application, ran benchmarks, and oh no - performance is **decreased**!
 Before starting raging with thoughts like "PGO is a lie" or smth like that, let's try to figure out what could went wrong here.
 There are several reasons why PGO can decrease performance: